gongyiling/SELib/Readme.md

 A portable open-source SEAnim and SEModel library for C.

+SELib is self-contained within a few files that you can easily copy and compile into your application/engine:

+ - SELib.h
+ - SEAnim.h
+ - SEAnim.c
+ - SELib_config.h (empty by default, editable by user)

+No specific build process is required to compile SELib.
+You can compile/include it in any way you want.

 ### What's working

  - SEAnim loading

 ### What's not working

  - SEAnim saving

  - SEModel loading/saving (waiting for specification document)

 ## Examples